 Submission Requirements

-When anticipating a submission to SHSWFIF please list any key talent attachments, prior commercialization, estimated budget, status of project and any other aspects (e.g., awards or recognitions) that may impact our development team’s review in your cover letter.
-If genre-specific or applicable to any of the specialty categories listed above, please include that information in your introduction as well.
+When anticipating a submission to SHSWFIF please list any and all key talent attachments, estimated budget (both net & gross), the current status of the project and any other aspects (e.g., awards or recognitions) that may influence our development team’s review.
+If genre-specific, please include that information in your submission as well.

 Upon submission, it is imperative that you attach all of the required materials pursuant to the type of financing your project may be seeking.
 You will find a “submission checklist” for all such materials under each of the applicable tabs on this website (i.e., “Development Financing”, “Production Financing” and “P&A Financing”).
 Projects that are not submitted with the required backup documentation may be summarily rejected.
 Only digital files will be accepted and any hardcopies, unless specifically asked for, shall not be opened or returned.

-Please allow a minimum of 1-2 weeks for SHSWFIF’s development team to thoroughly review your submission.
+Please allow a minimum of two weeks for SHSWFIF’s development team to thoroughly review your submission.

 Important: Please be advised that SHSWFIF cannot accept unsolicited projects or pitches.
 Therefore, if you do not currently have representation (i.e., an agent or entertainment attorney), please feel free to download our standard Idea Submission Form, which must be returned fully executed with every submission.